Primary nutritional groups: Primary sources of reducing equivalents

 Some lithotrophic bacteria can utilize diverse sources of electrons, depending on the availability of possible donors.

 The organic or inorganic substances (e.g., oxygen) used as electron acceptors needed in the catabolic processes of aerobic or anaerobic respiration and fermentation are not taken into account here.

-For example, plants are lithotrophs because they use water as their electron donor for biosynthesis.
+For example, plants are lithotrophs because they use water as their electron donor for the electron transport chain across the thylakoid membrane.
 Animals are organotrophs because they use organic compounds as electron donors to synthesize ATP (plants also do this, but this is not taken into account).
-Both use oxygen in respiration as electron acceptor, but this character is not used to define them as lithotrophs.
+Both use oxygen in respiration as an electron acceptor, but this character is not used to define them as lithotrophs.

 Primary sources of carbon

 Heterotrophs metabolize organic compounds to obtain carbon for growth and development.